go-ego/riot/docs/en/persistent_storage.md

 ```
 Otherwise the program will crash.

 2. Please use engine.Close () to shut down the database when the engine exits.
 If the database is not closed, the database files will be locked, which will cause the engine to restart failed.
-To unlock it, go to the directory specified by StorageFolder and delete any files that begin with ".".
+To unlock it, go to the directory specified by StoreFolder and delete any files that begin with ".".

 ### Benchmark